Design Notes

 Make the right measurements

-With a walk-in pantry, you ideally look for a 60cm square to step, turn, and reach for objects.
+With a walk-in pantry, you ideally look for a 60cm square space to step, turn, and reach for objects.
 Once you’ve added shelving, a small but functional room will measure around 80 to 90 centimeters on a side.
-Furthermore, it would be best to plan door styles as well since they may need to swing out or slide to fit in a small area.
+Furthermore, it would be best to plan door styles as well, since they may need to swing out or slide to fit in a small area.

 Use movable storage